LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

    :end-before: _equationsolver_constructor_end
    :language: C++

-Note that the ``EquationSolver`` will take ownership of the supplied objects and manage their lifetimes appropriately.
-While the preconditioner is optional, the nonlinear and linear solvers are required to be non-null.
+The nonlinear and linear solvers are required while the preconditioner is optional.

-While the nonlinear solver is expected to be of type ``mfem::NewtonSolver``, it does not have to be a Newton-type method.
+Although the nonlinear solver is expected to be of type ``mfem::NewtonSolver``, it does not have to be a Newton-type method.
 This is simply the preferred MFEM container for nonlinear solvers.
 For example, the included L-BFGS solver is derived from this class.
-This class is preferred over type ``mfem::Solver`` as it has the appropriate methods for checking convergence of the method as needed by the calling physics modules.
+This class is preferred over type ``mfem::Solver`` as it has the appropriate methods for checking convergence as needed.

 Use within physics modules
 ==========================